Kashika08/CSC510_ShopSync_Group40/proj1/Essay.md

 Throughout the duration of the project, we encountered a series of technical challenges.
-These challenges were primarily encountered due to the dynamic nature of software environment, where the updated software components posed both opportunities as well as obstacles.
+These challenges were primarily encountered due to the dynamic nature of the software environment, where the updated software components posed both opportunities as well as obstacles.
 We struggled with the complexities brought about by these updates, including version mismatches and clashing versions.
 Additionally, a few code errors